THE UNIVERSITY OF UTAH

 sap

-Mixed Non-Rhyming Short Vowels
+Mixed Short Vowels

 In non-rhyming short vowel sorts, the vowel and spelling pattern (c-v-c) remain the same.
 The words in the column do not rhyme; they merely share the same vowel and vowel sound.